-The Council's HRA investment programme is delivered by officers within the Housing Management service, formerly employees of Newark and Sherwood Homes (NSH).
+The Council's HRA investment programme is delivered by officers within the Housing Management service.
 The current programme reflects the latest available information agreed by officers within the Housing, Health and Wellbeing directorate.
-It comprises capital investment in the existing Council housing stock and the continuation of a five-year new build programme commenced in 2017/18.
+It comprises capital investment in the existing Council housing stock and the continuation of a five phase new build programme commenced in 2017/18.
 Resources for future years will reflect the ability of the HRA to support any necessary borrowing, and other funding opportunities which may arise.
-Following the 1% annual rent reductions between 2016/17 and 2019/20, 2021/22 will be the second year of five for which landlords can increase social housing rents by up to Consumer Price Index (CPI) plus 1% annually.